openlookeng/hetu-core/hetu-samples/kubernetes/README.md

 ### Additional configurations

-To supply additional configuration files to be used by Hetu (e.g. `config.properties` or `log.properties`):
+To supply additional configuration files to be used (e.g. `config.properties` or `log.properties`):

-- Store these filed in a folder (this folder should only contain these configuration files)
+- Store these files in a folder (this folder should only contain these configuration files)
 - Locate comments that read `TODO: update to point to additional configuration and catalog folder`
 - Update the `path` value to poin to the above folder
-- Delete and redeploy Hetu cluster (the cluster must be deleted first for configuration changes to take place)
+- Delete and redeploy openLooKeng cluster (the cluster must be deleted first for configuration changes to take place)

+Notes:
+- The above uses `hostPath` to supply configuration files from a mounted local drive.
+This only works when deploying to a _local_ Kubernetes cluster.
+To deploy to a remote Kubernetes cluster, configuration files may need to be supplied as Kubernetes `configMaps`.
+- Ensure configuration files and subfolders have appropriate permissions to allow non-root users to read.

 ### Additional catalogs

 To connect to data sources through additional catalog files:
 - Place these files inside a `catalog` folder under the configuration file folder above
 - Ensure `path` points to the configuration folder
-- Delete and redeploy Hetu cluster
+- Delete and redeploy openLooKeng cluster

 If there are other files that are needed by the new catalogs:
 - Store them in a different folder (e.g. `etc`) under the above configuration folder (that is, parallel to `catalog`)